Everett, Massachusetts: Education

 Everett has ten public schools, which include elementary schools, K–8 schools, and Everett High School.
 The city also has one Private K–8 school and had a private Catholic high school, Pope John XXIII High School, which was forced, due to financial difficulties, to close on May 31, 2019.
 Everett High School moved to its new location at 100 Elm Street beginning in the 2007–2008 school year.

 Landmarks

 Part of the historic Revere Beach Parkway, listed on the National Register of Historic Places, lies in Everett.

+The New England Revolution of Major League Soccer plan to build a soccer specific stadium in Everett.

 Economy

 The Mystic Generating Station has been producing electricity since the early twentieth century.
 It was built by Boston Edison and is now operated by Exelon.
 It has the largest capacity of any electrical plant in the state.

 The Leavitt Corporation has been manufacturing its trademark Teddie Peanut Butter in the city since 1924.

 Besides Everett Square, Gateway Center just off Route 16 in Everett is a major retail shopping district with big box stores.